Skip to main content

 • allowlist trusted chat ids

-• use telegram-serve for reply-loop automation
+• use loong channels serve telegram for reply-loop automation

-• use telegram-send for direct proactive sends
+• use loong channels send telegram for direct proactive sends

 Matrix